IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 }
 </pre>

-To review the log you can click the `Show Logs` link after having invoked the action.

-You should a log statement like this:
+And you should a log statement like this:

 <pre>
 2016-10-18T08:36:34.472273207Z stdout: Running helloLogging...